Kilian/fromscratch/README.md

 * <kbd>cmd/ctrl+s</kbd> - ...this does nothing.

 ## Download
-Recent downloads for OS X, Windows and Linux available on https://fromscratch.rocks
+Recent downloads for macOS, Windows and Linux available on https://fromscratch.rocks

 For Arch users, [FromScratch is available on AUR](https://aur.archlinux.org/packages/fromscratch-bin/)

+For macOS, you can also install FromScratch via Homebrew: ```$ brew cask install fromscratch```

 ### Installation
 ```sh